tkeffer/flyer-map/README.md

 ## Configure SignalK server

+Install the plugin [signalk-mqtt-gw](https://github.com/tkurki/signalk-mqtt-gw) in the SignalK server.
+This will allow the server to publish to an MQTT broker.

+    cd ~/.signalk
+    npm install signalk-mqtt-gw

-Figure out which topics you want to watch.
+Figure out which paths you want to watch.
 You can discover available data streams under the "Data Browser" tab.
 For example, `navigation.position` and `environment.depth.belowTransducer` would give location and depth (below transducer), respectively.

-The plugin [signalk-mqtt-gw](https://github.com/tkurki/signalk-mqtt-gw) should be installed in the SignalK server.

-    cd ~/.signalk
-    npm install signalk-mqtt-gw

-Then configure the plugin in the signalk admin webpage, nominally http://localhost:3000/.
-Tell the MQTT plugins which topics you wish to publish to the MQTT broker.
+Then configure the plugin in the signalk admin webpage, nominally http://localhost:3000/ to watch those paths and publish any changes to the broker.
 Look under "Server", then "Plugin Config", then "Signal K - MQTT Push".
-Add any interesting topics.
+Add any interested paths.
 You can also set how often they get published.

 Example: